CKB-NFT Draft Spec

 Inputs: [NFT Cell Data: Instance ID Type: code_hash: NFT Definition Cell args: governor_lock_script_hash, [...], * Lock: <user_defined> ,...], + Outputs: [NFT Cell Data: Instance ID Type: code_hash: NFT Definition Cell args: governor_lock_script_hash, [...], * Lock: <user_defined> ,...], +

-- For each NFT cell at script group idx i with ID in outputs, there must be an NFT cell at script group idx i with same ID in inputs
+- For each NFT cell in outputs, there must be an NFT cell in inputs with the same ID

 - The data field of an NFT cell in outputs must match the data field of its corresponding input

 Note that this does support burning, or destruction, of an NFT instance.
 You could optionally add the rule that each NFT cell with ID in inputs has exactly one NFT cell in outputs with that ID to prevent NFT destruction.